usdot-fhwa-OPS/V2X-Hub/src/v2i-hub/CARMACloudPlugin/README.md

 **listTCM**: Indicator to determine if v2xhub receives a list of TCMs from carma-cloud.
 Default to true, returning a list of TCM.
 If false, return one TCM at a time.
 Indicator value can only be either true or false.

+### TCP Tunnel

+Currently to connect securely to a remotely hosted CARMA Cloud instance, an additional step is required.
+The configuration of a TCP tunnel, which creates a secure connection to a carma-cloud instance.
+The steps to configure this tunnel are :

+1) Provision required `.pem` file for secure connection and move it to the `./scripts/` directory
+2) Run `./call.sh` in the `./scripts/` directory.

 ## Design

 ![Alt text](docs/CARMACloudCommunicationArchitecture.png)